Group VP, Research & Technology

 “Our acquisitions enable us to strengthen our positions and fuel growth.”

 Executive VP, Corporate Development

-Megatrends in technology (rising digitalization, growth in the Internet of Things and more), combined with megatrends linked to changes in user habits (including urbanization and increasing mobility) and societal ones (such as aging populations and demand for energy efficiency) and the development of new economies, offer long-term growth prospects for Legrand.
+Megatrends in technology (rising digitalization, growth in the Internet of Things and more), combined with changes in user lifestyles (including urbanization and increasing mobility) and society (such as aging populations and demand for energy efficiency), as well as growth in new economies, offer long-term growth prospects for Legrand.